saiqulhaq/rails_dynamic_links/DESIGN.md

 ### Analytics and Monitoring

+- **Core Gem**:
-- Logging: Utilizes Rails' logging feature.
+  - Logging: Utilizes Rails' logging feature for basic operations
+  - Event Broadcasting: Emits instrumentation events for all significant actions

+- **Analytics Plugin** (`dynamic_links_analytics`):
-- Analytics: Implemented using the Ahoy gem.
+  - Implemented using the Ahoy gem
+  - Subscribes to core events and records analytics data
+  - Provides visualization and reporting capabilities

 ### Compliance and Privacy